trustoverip/tswg-tsp-specification/spec/spec.md

 ### VID Use Scenarios

 In the Trust Spanning Protocol, VIDs function as identifiers  within protocol envelopes and other control fields (see Section 3).
 As identifiers in exposed envelopes, VIDs may be visible to third parties with access to the network transports, allowing for potential correlation with other identifying transport mechanism information, such as IP addresses, transport protocol header information, and other metadata like packet size, timing, and approximate location.
 To mitigate the risk of metadata exploitation, TSP provides Nested Messages (Section 4) and Routed Messages (Section 5) for certain metadata privacy protections.
 Given the varied roles VIDs play in different scenarios, their management requires distinct considerations.
-To clarify and simplify the discussion of these scenarios, we categorize VID uses into three types: public, well-known, and private.
+To clarify and simplify the discussion of these scenarios, we categorize VID uses into three scenarios: public, well-known, and private.

 We refer to the scenarios where VIDs are exposed to external entities as their 'public use'.
 The address resolution operations of public use VIDs may provide visible information to an adversary.